-LOHRI is considered to be one of the most important festivals among the Punjabi's.
+Lohri is considered to be one of the most important festivals among the Punjabi's and Sikh Community.
 They make sure that even the new members of their family never forget their first Lohri.
 When a baby is born or a new bride becomes the part of the family, they cherish and try to make this festivity a big bash and unforgettable at any cost.
 Usually the family members and relatives do the possible preparation for the newly couple (especially the bride) and for a newly born baby on their first Lohri and decorate their homes with flickers, gleamed lights and other shimmered items.
 A mammoth bonfire is also lit as a conventional tradition either on the terrace areas (roof tops) or some open parks etc.

 Lohri Celebration of a New Bride

 A new bride is made to never forget her first Lohri in her new family.
-She needs to wear new and vibrantly coloured dress, dress up in her best for the occasion wearing lots of bangles and decorate her palms with Mehndi.
+She needs to wear new and vibrantly coloured attire, dress up in her best for the occasion wearing lots of bangles and decorate her palms with Mehndi.
 You can say that she needs to get ready as a bride again.
-The husband also wears new dress and wears an elaborate turban.
-The new bride is gifted with new clothes and jewellery for the occasion by her in-laws and other friends and relatives.
-She is made to savour special delicacies and she enjoys to the full while knowing other significant traditions.
+The husband also wears new outfit and wears an elaborate turban.
+The new bride is gifted with beautiful clothes and jewellery for the occasion by her in-laws and other friends and relatives.
+As an old custom- she is made to savour special delicacies and she enjoys to the full while knowing other significant traditions.

 Lohri is also very important for a newly born baby.
 The mother is dressed up in new and gorgeous clothes and heavy jewellery, and Mehndi is applied on her hands in an elaborate pattern.
 She is asked to sit with the new born baby in her arms and family, relatives and friends gift her with fruits, sweets, clothes, jewellery and money.